Nevieltez/N_Void-Stranger/burnout.md

 In phase 3, the shrimps go away.

-Here's a video of how I generally clear blocks on the arena during phase 1.
+Here's a video of how I clear blocks on the arena during phase 1.
+You can do it any way you feel comfortable.

 https://github.com/Nevieltez/N_Void-Stranger/assets/96298249/2eb4a6d0-892d-4c4a-8659-7924a02e94e5